 Staking uses the same outputs.
 Each UTXO carries a stake weight set by its value and its age, measured in blocks since it last moved, and validators are selected by accumulated stake weight.
 There is no bonding, no lockup period, and no slashing.
 Coins stay liquid and spendable while they help secure the chain.

-For a network built to settle payments, that independence between outputs is the whole reason to choose this model.
-Transactions validate in parallel, replay and double-spends are ruled out by the structure of the ledger itself, and the capital securing the chain never has to sit frozen.
-That is the model eCurrency runs on.
+For a network built to settle payments, that's the case for choosing UTXO: replay and double-spends are ruled out by the ledger's own structure, not by an added mechanism, and the capital securing the chain never has to sit frozen to do it.